gdjohan/CancerDetectionCNN/README.md

 # CancerDetectionCNN
-VGG-16 and ResNet34 Models for cancer detection
+## VGG-16 and ResNet34 Models for Cancer Detection